gurubamal/success_taste/README.md

 NOTE:
-Given that CODE is working fine at the moment (when uploaded), it installs the latest version of everything.
-Later versions may have massive changes in the code and installation method, and the code would need an update at some point in time!
+Given CODE is working fine at the moment (when uploaded), it installs the latest version of everything.
+It is possible that later sonarqube or k8s versions may have massive changes in the code and installation method, and the code would need an update at that point in time!

 Pre-requisites: